 The regulations governing APL at The University of Buckingham are published in the General Regulations for First Degrees (Section 4) the General Regulations for Higher Degrees (Section 2.3) and the Research Degree Regulations (Section vii).

 Students leaving the University are provided with an academic transcript of their studies that details the number and level of credits earned to date; where sufficient credits have been earned to justify an award, students are also provided with the applicable certificate and diploma supplement.
 Former students may also request confirmation of their dates of registration (which will be provided by Registry) and/or an academic reference (please note, however, that academic staff are not obliged to provide references and do so at their absolute discretion).

 Transferring to us as an undergraduate is easier than you think.
-Every year students move from one university to another for a variety of reasons.
+Every year students are switching university to another for a variety of reasons.
 If you’re one of those wishing to explore this, we’ll give you the very best advice to support you in your choices.

 Home of the two-year degree